osilab-kaist/smac_exp/README.md

 ```
 O : Exsistence of tensorboard logs and checkpoints.
-▵ : Exsitence of either tensorboard logs and checkpoints.
+▵ : Exsitence of either tensorboard logs or checkpoints.
 X : Absence of tensorboard logs and checkpoints.
 ```